-Refer Figure 1-2 and Figure A 8 for illustration of the Oxygen Optode 4835.
-A cylindrical polymer housing shields the electronics from the surrounding water and high pressure.
+Refer Figure 1-3 and Figure A 8 for illustration of the Oxygen Optode 4835.
+A cylindrical polymer housing shields the electronics from the surrounding water (pressure rated to 300 m).

-A 4mm thick sapphire window provides the optical connection between the optics inside the optode and the sensing foil on the outside.
+A 4mm thick sapphire window provides the optical connection between the optics inside the Optode and the sensing foil on the outside.
 The foil is fixed to the window by a POM securing plate and is easily replaceable.